The Witches (Hans Baldung): Lust

 Witchcraft was believed to specifically come from carnal lust.
 The Malleus maleficarum specifies that in women this carnal lust is "insatiable."

-The Malleus maleficarum also connects the lust of these witches to Eve, saying that Eve seduced Adam in the creation of original sin.
+The Malleus Maleficarum also connects the lust of these witches to Eve, saying that Eve seduced Adam in the creation of original sin.
 Two of the witches sitting on the ground have their legs spread out, and the witch riding a goat poses in such a way that the pitchfork emerges from between her legs, suggesting a phallus.

 The unrestrained, flowing hair of the witches is also a sex symbol.
-According to the Malleus maleficarum, loose hair would draw the devil's fascination and distract men during worship.
+According to the Malleus Maleficarum, loose hair would draw the devil's fascination and distract men during worship.
 Long hair could also hide witch's marks or charms, to this end inquisitors would often order that a suspected witch's body be shaved of all hair preceding a trial.

 Church inquisitors recognized the goat as a form the devil may take, so it's possible that the goat in this image may be the devil in animal form.
 The flying witch's backward posture on indicates she is not in control of the goat, or where he is going.

 However, Jane Schuyler believes the multiple goats and a cat suggest that the goat is not a devil, but instead that these are animal familiars.
 The cat is on the right by the base of the tree, and has its back turned to the viewer.
 The second goat, to the center-left behind the seated witches, bleats and uses one leg to grab a pitchfork holding sausages and a cooking pot.

-Conflicting Interpretations
+Conflicting interpretations

 Scholars are in dispute on whether these witches are meant to be interpreted as humorous exaggeration of witch hunters' beliefs or a startling depiction meant to frighten Baldung's audience.

-Art historian Jane Schyler asserts that The Witches illustrates the beliefs of church inquisitors, and that its imagery is directly informed by the writings of the Malleus maleficarum.
+Art historian Jane Schyler asserts that The Witches illustrates the beliefs of church inquisitors, and that its imagery is directly informed by the writings of the Malleus Maleficarum.
 Baldung, who had an attorney for a father and a professor for a brother, likely had access to the Malleaus maleficarum through his family members.

 Margaret Sullivan, also an art historian, asserts that Baldung's image was not necessarily intended to accurately depict official witch-hunting ideas.
 Witches were almost unknown by the public at large before the year 1500.
 Sullivan points out that in early 1500s Germany witch trials and executions were actually relatively uncommon.
-Baldung and Dürer were both involved in humanist circles in Strasbourg, and humanists mostly considered witchcraft as "'lustig,' a matter that was more amusing than serious."
+Baldung and Dürer were both involved in humanist circles in Strasbourg, and humanists mostly considered witchcraft as "'lusting,' a matter that was more amusing than serious."
 Baldung being a humanist, the witches' appearance could be a reference to classical mythology.
 It's plausible that Baldung was inspired to create this by the publication of Lucan's De Bello Civili in Strasbourg the year before, which features the witch Erichtho.
 The witches' nakedness also served as an artistic opportunity for Baldung to show his prowess in anatomy by depicting a female nude.